Vyral/jorge-gonzalez/_posts/2023-01-16-you-don-t-want-to-miss-our-homebuyer-workshops.md

 ---
 layout: post
-title: You Don’t Want To Miss Our Homebuyer Workshops
+title: You’re Invited to Our Next Home Buying Seminar
 date: 2023-01-16 05:00:00
 tags:
 excerpt: I hope to see you at my homebuyer workshop and help you as much as I can!